-The Group's consolidated financial statements as of December 31, 2021 and 2020, and the results of its operations and its cash flows for each of the three years in the period ended December 31, 2021, have been prepared in accordance with IFRS, as issued by the International Accounting Standards Board ("IASB").
+The Group's consolidated financial statements as of December 31, 2022 and 2021, the results of its operations, its changes in equity and its cash flows for each of the three years in the period ended December 31, 2022, have been prepared in accordance with IFRS, as issued by the International Accounting Standards Board ("IASB").
 The significant accounting policies described below have been applied on a consistent basis, unless noted otherwise.